smashingboxes/smashing-dev-tool/README.md

 ## Example Smashfile

-In each project the `smashfile.coffee` file contains local config used by smashing-dev-tool to compile/build/document client-side assets.
+In each project the `smashfile.coffee` file contains local config used by `smashing-dev-tool` to compile/build/document client-side assets.
 Default assumptions made by the tool can be overridden here on a per-project basis.
+The following configuration overrides many of the default assumptions, but for basic projects only the `assets` array is really needed.

 ```coffee
 module.exports =